sorin-ionescu/prezto/runcoms/README.md

 This file is sourced by login shells during logout.
 It should be used for displaying messages and the deletion of files.

+By default it displays:

+    Thank you.
+Come again!
+    -- Dr. Apu Nahasapeemapetilon

 Authors
 -------